aws-amplify/docs/docs/guides/authentication/fragments/js/managing-user-attributes.md

 ### Reading user attributes

-To read the user attributes, you can use the `currentAuthenticatedUser` method of the Auth class:
+To read user attributes, you can use the `currentAuthenticatedUser` method of the Auth class:

 ```js
 async function getUserInfo() {